web-deps/odom/docs/data.md

 - All elements with unique values for the `name` attribute are put in `props` under property names corresponding to the value of their `name` attributes.
 - All elements with the same value for `name` attribute collected into an array and put in `props` under the same property (equal to the value of the `name` attribute).

 Slots are used only with components.

 #### Example

-Let us import a component and pass a slot into it throug props.
+Let us import a component and pass a slot into it through props.

-__Parent Component__
+**Parent Component**

 ```html
 <div acom-src="/src/components/button.htm">